RPG-Paper-Maker/Game-Scripts/README.md

 ## How to run

 First, complete the `Content` folder thanks to any recent project you want to test here (copy every file in `resources/app/Content` folder of any project you created with RPG Paper Maker, except the `Content/Datas/Scripts` folder).

+You can also use this quick command:

+    ./copy-project.sh

-You can use `./copy-project.sh` for it (you need to set the path variable in this file).
+**/!\ (you need to set the path variable in this file to indicate the project path to copy)**

 When it's done, just run:

     ./run.sh

 ## Structure
 The RPM cores script files are ESM (ecmascript module system) based.